GivAlz/duckduckgo-api-haystack/README.md

 ## Rate Limitations

-Too many requests could cause the API to fail because of rate limitations.

-To fix this issue use a proxy or reduce the frequency of the calls.
+Too many requests could cause the API to fail because of rate limitations; to fix this issue use a proxy or reduce the frequency of the calls.

 ## License